Ziggeo/ApplicantTracking/README.md

 Applicant Tracking
 =================

-Ziggeo API (http://ziggeo.com) allows you to integrate video recording and playback with only two lines of code in your site, service or app.
+Award winning Ziggeo API (http://ziggeo.com) allows you to integrate video recording and playback with only two lines of code in your site, service or app.

 This is a simple applicant tracking system featuring video interviews.
 It was originally built by